genderkit/genderkit/identities.md

 # Top half of this page is hard coded into the "identities" layout
 layout: identities
 title: Identities
+description: Information about common terms used to describe gender non-conforming people in the UK
 ---

 ### Terms to avoid